Laura Iñiguez, Content Manager at Hirebook

 Use your Job Description as a Reference

 Looking back at your job description is a great reference for what you were hired to do and what you were expected to deliver in your position.
 This will provide you with a specific framework on what you should highlight the most: what skills and/or tasks you’re exceeding at, how you’re helping your colleagues, what you mastered that was difficult at the beginning, etc.

 Self Evaluation Examples

 Within your performance review, your manager will assess different areas, but most reviews cover 3 specific ones.
-Below you will find some self evaluation examples that will help you when structuring your self assessment:
+Below you will find some self evaluation examples that will help you when structuring and writing a performance evaluation for yourself:

 Achievement of Objectives

 Every employee has a set of tasks and goals meant to achieve during each quarter/month or year.
 During your performance review, you will both obviously talk about how these were met or not.
 This is your opportunity to objectively review the results and proudly share your achievements and also take accountability for those goals you didn’t meet.